 With an EU residency and work permit for 6 month after you finish your education, you can apply for unemployment benefits in Denmark if you are unemployed after you have finished your education.

-You are new graduate when getting the last grade
+You are new graduate when you have recieved your last grade

 There are several ways you can finish your studies: